- 20 Jul 2023

-The following figure shows the high-level logical architecture of the Liquit Workspace components, for both cloud and on-premise solutions.
+The following figure shows the high-level logical architecture of the Application Workspace components, for both cloud and on-premise solutions.

 Liquit as a Service (Cloud)

-The most simple and easy solution for deploying a Liquit Workspace where Liquit hosts the environment and your users can connect to it and use cloud-based apps over the Internet.
+The most simple and easy solution for deploying Application Workspace where Recast Software hosts the system and your users can connect to it and use cloud-based apps over the Internet.

 The following conditions apply for hosted zones: